Austeon History, Family Crest & Coats of Arms

 "It is confined for the most part to the central and eastern counties of the south of England; and does not extend in any frequency north of Derbyshire or west of Dorset.
 The counties of Kent and Oxford contain the greatest numbers of Austins.
 In the thirteenth century it was a common name in Cambridgeshire."

-Important Dates for the Austeon family
+Early History of the Austeon family

 This web page shows only a small excerpt of our Austeon research.
 Another 156 words (11 lines of text) covering the years 1273, 1379, 1538, 1613, 1669, 1629, 1683, 1676, 1580, 1666, 1660, 1661, 1642, 1696, 1666, 1681, 1641, 1699, 1667, 1679, 1664, 1706, 1699, 1701, 1697, 1743, 1728, 1734, 1650 and 1750 are included under the topic Early Austeon History in all our PDF Extended History products and printed products wherever possible.